 The markers are initially styled with a neutral color and size, and their appearance dynamically changes based on the completion status of the corresponding task.
 JavaScript is integrated to toggle the completion status when a task item is clicked.

-Additionally, a hover effect is implemented to visually enhance the markers by scaling them when the user hovers over a task.
-This example aims to showcase a more interactive and visually engaging approach to styling list items with a focus on the dynamic manipulation of the markers using both CSS and JavaScript.
+A hover effect is also implemented to visually enhance the markers by scaling them when the user hovers over a task.

 <ul>